Miner28/AvatarImageReader/README.md

 ## Documentation
 ### Setup
 To set up a new AvatarImageReader, use the menu item `Tools/AvatarImageReader/Create Image Reader`.
 For easy testing you should probably pick the option with a TMP.
 The next step is linking an avatar to the system.
 To do so, click Set Avatar.
 This will open up a window from where you can select an avatar to use.
-Keep in mind that the avatar should be uploaded at least once for both PC and Quest.
+Keep in mind that the avatar should be uploaded at least once.
 To encode text for your pedestal, use the inspector tool and click Encode.
 Using the Upload Image to Avatar button will upload your changes to the avatar.
 If you now launch a local test client, your text should load in game.

 ### Updating text
 The easiest way to update the text contents is to just use the inspector for an existing pedestal.
 You can change the text in here, reencode and then reupload.
 The menu item `Tools/Avatar Image Encoder` can also be used.
+Alternatively you can also use a discord bot that will provide you with avatar-id and automatically update the avatar image periodically with latest data.
 To create your own custom encoder system, you can use AvatarImageReader/C# Encoder/AvatarImageEncoder.cs as reference.
 As an alternative a python encoder is also provided.
-To upload an encoded image VRChat Api Tools, VRCX or AvatarImageUploader (included) can be used.
+To upload an encoded image VRChat Api Tools or VRCX.

 ### Getting decoded text
 AvatarImagePrefab contains a public variable `outputString` that will contain the encoded text once it has been decoded.
 To be sure that decoding has been completed you should use the option `Send Custom Event` on finish and send an event to whatever UdonBehaviour you want to access the output string with.